 Why should babies sleep in a sleeping bag?

-A sleeping bag is a basic piece of equipment for newborns.
-While sleeping, babies like to kick and roll around in bed.
-A sleeping bag always stays in place and still offers plenty of freedom of movementIt surrounds your little one with cozy warmth and their little legs and feet are always well wrapped up.
-Sleeping bags also ensure optimal body temperature and provide protection against Overheating or Cooling down.
+A sleeping bag is part of the essential equipment for newborns.
+When sleeping, a baby likes to kick and toss around in bed.
+A sleeping bag always stays in place and still offers plenty of freedom of movement.
+It surrounds your little one with cozy warmth and the little legs and feet are always well wrapped.
+Sleeping bags also ensure an optimal body temperature and provide protection against overheating or cooling down.

 Which baby sleeping bag size is right for my child?

-- pear-shaped sleeping bag: Shoulder height + 10 cm = guideline for the sleeping bag length
+- pear-shaped sleeping bag: shoulder height + 10 cm = guideline for the sleeping bag length

-- Sleeping bag with feet: Body height – head length = suitable sleeping bag size
+- sleeping bag with feet: body height – head length = suitable sleeping bag size

-These are our Sleeping bag recommendations for different temperatures:
+These are our sleeping bag recommendations for different temperatures:

 - Sleeping bags for summer temperatures: 0.5–1.5 TOG